Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: Introduction

-\section{\bf Introduction}
+\section{Introduction}

-In particle physics, the scalar potential is written as a polynomial in scalar fields.
+The boundedness from below of a scalar potential makes physical sense, which simply implies that such a scalar potential is positive ( or non-negative).
 The polynomial degree of the potential is $4$ when one keeps the scalar interactions renormalizable \cite{IKM2018}.
-Then the condition for the potential of $n$ real scalar fields $\phi_i$ ($i=1,2,\cdots,n$) to be bounded from below in the strong sense is equivalent to the requirement that for all vectors $\phi=(\phi_1,\cdots,\phi_n)\in \mathbb{R}^n\setminus\{0\}$,
+Then the condition for the potential of $n$ real scalar fields $\phi_i$ ($i=1,2,\cdots,n$) to be bounded from below in the strong sense is equivalent to the requirement that